 Nonlinear project: Development, redevelopment and other types of projects that do not meet the definition of a linear project.

-Priority stream: Main Stem of Bassett Creek, North Branch of Bassett Creek, Sweeney Branch of Bassett Creek, and Plymouth Creek.
+Priority stream: Main Stem of Bassett Creek, North Branch of Bassett Creek, Sweeney Lake Branch of Bassett Creek, and Plymouth Creek.
 A map of the priority streams can be found in Figure 2-8 of the Watershed Management Plan.

 Rate control: controlling the rate that stormwater is released from localized holding areas into larger conveyance systems